ArekBalysNordic/sdk-nrf/samples/matter/lock/README.rst

 .. note::
     Keep the order in which the files are passed to the script, given that the Thread variant image file must be passed in front of the Wi-Fi variant image.

-Testing Lock BLE Nordic UART Service
+Testing Lock Bluetooth LE Nordic UART Service
 ====================================

 To test this feature, complete the following steps: